mathspp/mathspp/pages/02.blog/04.pydonts/code-style-matters/item.en.md

 ---
 metadata:
     description: "In this Pydon't I talk about Python style and I go over some tools you can use to help you remain within a consistent style."
-title: "Style matters | Pydon't"
+title: "Code style matters | Pydon't"
 ---

 In this Pydon't I talk about Python style and I go over some tools you can use to help you remain within a consistent style.